andriy-kudrya/react-spa-boilerplate/README.md

     return state
 }
 ```
 And there is a deep problem.
-Although TypeScript is in use it doesn't helps much in terms of type safety.
+Although TypeScript is in use it doesn't help much in terms of type safety.
 Any time developer deals with action the burden of asserting proper action shape/type lies on him.
-Taking into account that same action may be used in several places (reducers/middlewares/views) this
+Taking into account that the same action may be used in several places (reducers/middlewares/views) this
-makes TypeScript hardly usable with such approach.
+makes TypeScript hardly usable with such an approach.

-Invented solution to this problem is to attach payload type to the action's *type* (that is usually supposed to be a simple string).
+The invented solution to this problem is to attach the payload type to the action's *type* (that is usually supposed to be a simple string).
 Basically this allows to come up with miscellaneous utilities that infer proper types by themselves:
 ```ts
 const FOO: ActionType<number> = 'foo'